Michael McCaul: Personal life

 McCaul is married to Linda Mays McCaul, the daughter of Clear Channel Communications founder and former chairman Lowry Mays and sister of its former CEO Mark Mays.
 In 2011, Roll Call named McCaul as one of the wealthiest members of the United States Congress, surpassing then U.S. senator John Kerry.
 His net worth was estimated at $294 million, up from $74 million the previous year.
 In 2004, the same publication estimated his net worth at $12 million.
 His wealth increase was due to large monetary transfers from his wife's family.

 McCaul and his family live in West Lake Hills, Texas, a wealthy suburb of Austin, Texas.

 McCaul is a devout Catholic and is a noted critic of Nicaraguan President Daniel Ortega due to Ortega's stance against the Catholic Church in Nicaragua.

-On November 4, 2024, McCaul was charged with being drunk in public by Metropolitan Washington Airport Authority police.
-McCaul was briefly detained at Dulles International Airport, explaining to police he had drunk alcohol after taking Ambien.
-A family member arrived to drive him to his destination, and McCaul expressed gratitude for law enforcement, while emphasizing his commitment to learn from the mistake.
+On November 4, 2024, McCaul was briefly detained at Dulles International Airport by Metropolitan Washington Airport Authority police after appearing intoxicated, he said he had taken Ambien for flight anxiety and mixed it with alcohol.
+He was released by police and picked up by a family member.